thhsie/web-log/README.md

 The Weblog project consists of two main components:

-1. **Weblog.Api**: A .NET 8 minimal API that provides a CRUD (Create, Read, Update, Delete) interface for managing blog posts.
+1. **Weblog.Client**: A React-based client application that provides a user interface for interacting with the blog posts.
-2. **Weblog.Client**: A React-based client application that consumes the minimal API and provides a user interface for interacting with the blog posts.
+2. **Weblog.Api**: A .NET minimal API that provides a CRUD (Create, Read, Update, Delete) interface for managing blog posts.